NicholasStine/free-path-bot/readme.md

 Go back to genetic FCN with lidar data?
- - start with fixed?
+ - start with hard-coded number of inputs?
+30 laser inputs (360÷12), plus velocity and theta and all that.
- - maybe I init the lidar and network together so I can dynamically set number of nodes
+ - maybe I init the lidar and network together so I can dynamically set number of lidar input nodes.
- - I should be saving the w&b's ot avoid having to train the network every time
+ - I should also be saving the w&b's ot avoid having to train the network every time

 Let's go back to rendering multiple agents at once
  - can I make it compatible with the current observation schema
  - if so, this would be used as a post-processor to generate a more useful visual of learning progress & agent behavior.
+ - this is also eye candy! :) most youtube AI content creators produce content that looks like this, since watching one agent at a time would be kind of boring.. oh and not helpful.. but mostly boring.

 I should move the different plotting configs